 67. Do you maintain a record of the cases of adverse impacts of development activities and other pressures on sites of national and international importance for migratory waterbirds in your country?
 (AEWA Strategic Plan 2019-2027, Action 3.5(a))?

 [Tick mark] YES

-Please report the number of sites of national and international importance for migratory waterbirds in your country that are subject to adverse impact of development activities or other pressures.
+Please report the number of sites of national and international importance for migratory waterbirds in your country that are subject to adverse impact of development activities or other direct human activities and pressures.

+Number of sites